Lake District Landmarks and Monuments - World Guide to Lake District

 Brantwood House enjoys stunning views across Coniston Water and is surrounded by landscaped gardens spreading for some 247 acres / 100 hectares.
 Many tourists choose to reach Brantwood by boat, enjoying the splendid views en route.
 A popular cafe is onsite and next to the lake itself.

-Lake District landmark open: mid-March to mid-November, daily - 11:00 to 17:30; mid-November to mid-March, Wednesday to Sunday - 11:00 to 15:30
+Open hours: mid-March to mid-November, daily - 11:00 to 17:30; mid-November to mid-March, Wednesday to Sunday - 11:00 to 15:30

-Lake District landmark admission: charge, discounts for students and children
+Admission: charge, discounts for students and children

 Address: Grasmere, Lake District, England, UK